April 2026 – Page 2 – gstcomplianceexperts

 • Enter PAN, email, and mobile number.

-• Click “PROCEED” and verify OTP sent to your email and mobile.
+• Click “PROCEED” and verify the OTP sent to your email and mobile.

 Once verified, you’ll get a Temporary Reference Number (TRN).